PGBSean/Latitude-3580-OpenCore/README.md

 | Wi-Fi | Ethernet  |  To get Wi-Fi working, you could use a compatible Wi-Fi card or use your Android device (HoRnDIS.kext included)|

 ## Bugs
-- Camera does not work in Sonoma
+- Camera does not work
+> This is USBPorts.kext fault
 - When using Sidecar, after upon disconnecting, Mac will hang, requiring a force reboot.
 - Brightness keys does not work.
 - In some cases, HDMI output won't work.
 Instead, the built-in display flickers.